Table of Contents

 The Specialty of the Hime Cut

-The hime cut hairstyle combines two Japanese hairstyles called ‘amasogi’ and ‘binsogi’.
+The hime cut hairstyle combines Japanese hairstyles called ‘amasogi’ and ‘binsogi.’
 The amasogi is a blunt shoulder-length fringe haircut that dates back to the imperial times of the Heian period.
-On the other hand, binsogi is a special haircut that includes chin-length sidelocks.
+On the other hand, binsogi is a unique haircut that includes chin-length sidelocks.
 It is named after the ‘coming-of-age’ ceremony (when the person turns 20) of the princess, during which the hair around the ears is cut.

-In contemporary renditions of the hime cut, some individuals even opt to use human hair extensions to achieve the desired length and thickness for this elegant hairstyle, allowing for greater versatility and customization.
+In contemporary renditions of the hime cut, some individuals even use human hair extensions to achieve this elegant hairstyle’s desired length and thickness, allowing for greater versatility and customization.

 The hime cut was made popular by the Japanese pop singer Megumi Asaoka.
 It became the trademark hairstyle of this 70’s idol.